jan2nov/integration-prototype/sip/zmq_logging_aggregator/README.md

 1. A ZMQ SUB socket which is bound to the default python logging TCP port, 9020
 1. A REST HTTP health-check endpoint on port 5555 which can be queried on url `http://<host>:5555/healthcheck`
-1. A standard Python Logging configuration server which listens on port 9999.
+1. A standard Python Logging configuration server which listens on the `logging.config.DEFAULT_LOGGING_CONFIG_PORT`, port 9030.

 ### ZMQ SUB socket